benzhou1/iod/README.md

 #IOD.js

-For the entire README, I will be refering to the IOD.js package as **IOD** and the Idol on Demand server as **Idol on Demand**.
+For the entire README, I will be refering to the IOD.js package as **IOD** and the IDOL onDemand server as **IDOL onDemand**.

-IOD is an Idol on Demand framework which makes it easy to send api requests to Idol on Demand.
+IOD is an IDOL onDemand framework which makes it easy to send api requests to IDOL onDemand.
 It is easy to make all the [different types of request](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm) along with the [different allowed actions](https://www.idolondemand.com/developer/docs/APIDiscovery.html) that are available to you.

-If you are new to what Idol on Demand has to offer, check out their website at: [Idol on Demand](http://www.idolondemand.com)
+If you are new to what IDOL onDemand has to offer, check out their website at: [IDOL onDemand](http://www.idolondemand.com)

-IOD provides client side schema validation of all allowed actions before sending your request off to Idol on Demand.
+IOD provides client side schema validation of all allowed actions before sending your request off to IDOL onDemand.
 It uses the request package to handle all http request and file uploads for you.
 The only thing you need to know is how to create an `IODOpt` object.
 Each IOD request type has their own JSON schema for creating the `IODOpt` object described by [Json-Schema](http://json-schema.org).

 # Quick Start Guide

-To make an Idol on Demand request, simply create an IOD object with the `create` method.
-Pass in your Idol on Demand api key, and a callback that accepts an error as the first argument and the IOD object that has been created as the second argument.
+To make an IDOL onDemand request, simply create an IOD object with the `create` method.
+Pass in your IDOL onDemand api key, and a callback that accepts an error as the first argument and the IOD object that has been created as the second argument.

 The reason the create function accepts a callback is because it is asynchronous.
 IOD is going to take your api key and get all the allowed actions for the api key and load in all the schemas for each action.